ethOriva/Main-cora-0.1v/SECURITY.md

 The Lido contributors appreciate your efforts to disclose your findings responsibly and will make every effort to acknowledge your contributions.

-To report a security issue, please use the [Lido Bug Bounty program on Immunefi](https://immunefi.com/bounty/lido).
-This platform enables efficient tracking and response to vulnerabilities while offering rewards for valid submissions.
+To report a security issue, please use the  This platform enables efficient tracking and response to vulnerabilities while offering rewards for valid submissions.

 > [!IMPORTANT]
 > Please DO NOT file a public issue on GitHub or disclose the vulnerability publicly in any way before it has been addressed by the Lido core contributors.

 ## Scope

-Please refer to the [Lido Bug Bounty page on Immunefi](https://immunefi.com/bounty/lido) for details on what is considered within the bug bounty program's scope.
+Please refer to the  for details on what is considered within the bug bounty program's scope.

 ## Process